Darkwulf183/Marlin-2.0.8-Color-and-LVGL-Ui-pre-defined-update.cbd-and-assets/README.md

 # This repository is a ready to install Version of the official Marlin, with Tronxy X5SA (and variants) ready for install.
+# Important: The Z steps are not correct for all Pre defined !!!!
+They are set to 700 steps/mm.
+But it must be 800 steps/mm.
+Please change before the first print!!!!

 ## JUST uncomment the option for your machine
 ```cpp